Aircoookie/WLED/usermods/usermod_v2_animartrix/readme.md

 # ANIMartRIX

-Addes the effects from ANIMartRIX to WLED
+Adds the effects from ANIMartRIX to WLED

 CC BY-NC 3.0 licensed effects by Stefan Petrick, include this usermod only if you accept the terms!